 What It Is

-The Yellow Book — formally "Government Auditing Standards" — establishes the rules for conducting audits of government organizations, programs, activities, and functions.
-The current version is the 2018 revision (GAO-21-368G).
-Unlike the Green Book, which tells agencies how to set up controls, the Yellow Book tells auditors how to conduct audits.
+The Yellow Book — formally "Government Auditing Standards" or GAGAS — establishes the rules for conducting audits of government organizations, programs, activities, and functions.
+The 2024 revision (effective for engagements beginning on or after December 15, 2025) is the current governing standard.
+Unlike the Green Book, which tells agencies how to design and maintain internal controls, the Yellow Book tells auditors how to conduct audits to government standards.

 When It Applies

 GAGAS applies whenever an audit is conducted on behalf of or involving government entities.
-This includes: financial audits of federal agencies, compliance audits, performance audits, and attestation engagements.
-If you're an auditor working in the government space, you're almost certainly required to follow GAGAS.
+This includes financial audits of federal agencies, compliance audits, performance audits, Single Audits under 2 CFR Part 200, and attestation engagements.
+If you're an auditor working in the government space, or an organization subject to a federal audit, GAGAS governs that work.

 My Experience

 At U.S. Customs and Border Protection, I conducted compliance audits under GAGAS — specifically the Focused Assessment program that audited Fortune 500 importers' internal controls over customs compliance.
 The Yellow Book's independence and documentation standards are rigorous.
 Every conclusion must be supported by sufficient, appropriate evidence.
-The standard of "preponderance of evidence" that governs GAGAS work means you can't cut corners on workpaper documentation.
+The 2024 revision raises that bar further, particularly on independence documentation and quality management.
+Organizations that treat this as a checkbox exercise will find themselves exposed in peer reviews and OIG oversight.

 The Blue Book: Contract Audit Manual